Cancelled flight

 Many municipalities provide consumer guidance where you can seek free information and support.
 The assistance offered may vary from one municipality to another.

-Travel with an airline form another country within the EU, Norway, Iceland or the United Kingdom
+Travel with an airline from another country within the EU, Norway, Iceland or the United Kingdom

 If you are residing in Sweden and the airline you have issues with is registered in another EU country, Norway, Iceland or the United Kingdom, you can receive free advice from ECC Sweden.
 ECC Sweden is part of a network of consumer offices within the EU.
 In some cases, ECC Sweden may share the case with a sister office in another country to attempt to reach a solution through mediation.